 Most of the time, when something like this happens, a borrower and a lender can come to an agreement on how to pay the money back so that it does not need to be taken any further.
 However, your credit report will still show a default so a lot of the damage will already have been done, unfortunately.

-Lack of credit history
+Lack of Credit History

 A credit report is there to show how well you handle the responsibility of paying back both the money that you borrow and your everyday bills.

 However, particularly when you’re younger, it can be difficult to access credit because lenders are reluctant to give you it because they have no track record they can check on your credit report.
-It’s a bit of a vicious circle for many because things like your rent payment (normally your biggest monthly expense) is not recorded and constantly updated on your credit report.
+It’s a bit of a vicious circle for many because things like your rent payment (normally your biggest monthly expense) are not recorded and constantly updated on your credit report.

 There are a few credit-building products on the market specifically designed for people who have not got much for lenders to base a decision on through their credit report.
 If you decide to take out one of these credit-building products, make sure that you make every repayment on time and in full and, over the course of a year or two, your report will give lenders much more to feel confident about if you approach them for a loan.